 ABOUT THE ARTIST

-Some of his previous solo shows have been at Museo de las Americas, San Juan, PR, Museo Convento Las Capuchinas in Antigua, Guatemala, Mesa Contemporary Arts Museum, Mesa, Arizona and the Fort Worth Community Arts Center, Fort Worth, Texas.
-Patrick's work has also been shown at the Bronx Museum, NY, Spanish Colonial Arts Museum, Santa Fe, NM, Museo de Arte de Puerto Rico and The Holocaust Museum and Station Museum in Houston, TX.
+Some of his previous solo shows have been at Museo de las Americas, San Juan, PR, Museo Convento Las Capuchinas in Antigua, Guatemala, Mesa Contemporary Arts Museum, Mesa, Arizona the Fort Worth Community Arts Center, Fort Worth, TX, The Jung Center, Houston, TX,, Taller Puertorriqueño in Philadelphia, PA and at Rockhurst University in Kansas City, MO.
+His work has also been shown at the Bronx Museum, NY, Maxwell Museum of Anthropology, Albuquerque, NM, Station Museum, Holocaust Museum, both in Houston, TX, at Centro de Artes in San Antonio, TX and at Museo de Arte de Puerto Rico in San Juan, PR.

-He obtained a BFA (Magna Cum Laude) in Fine Arts from the School of Fine Arts of San Juan, Puerto Rico in 2003 and an MFA (Suma Cum Laude) from the Savannah College of Art and Design in 2006.
-Patrick's work can be found at the Albuquerque Museum of Art and History, The Spanish Colonial Arts Museum in Santa Fe, New Mexico, and the Mesa Contemporary Art Museum, in Mesa, Arizona as well as a number of private collections in the United States, Europe, and Latin America.
-In 2017 with Maria, the artist lost his home and main art studio in Puerto Rico.
-He now lives in his new home in New Terriroty, Texas with his wife Blanca and son, Francis.
+Patrick obtained a BFA (Magna Cum Laude) in Fine Arts from the School of Fine Arts of San Juan, Puerto Rico in 2003 and an MFA (Suma Cum Laude) from the Savannah College of Art and Design in 2006.
+His paintings can be found at the National Hispanic Cultural Center in Albuquerque, New Mexico, the Albuquerque Museum, The Spanish Colonial Arts Museum in Santa Fe, NM and the Mesa Contemporary Art Museum, in Mesa, Arizona among other notable institutions.
+His artwork is in a number of private collections in the United States, Europe, Latin America and the Caribbean.
+Patrick is the author of Tarot Neocolonial de las Americas, published by US Games.
+He now lives in New Territory, Texas with his wife Blanca and son, Francis.

 ARTIST STATEMENT

-Losing my home and studio with most of my artwork in Puerto Rico in the aftermath of hurricane Maria in 2017, compelled me to create even better work imbued with a personal sense of responsibility to re-tell our current global paradigm the way I know best, through drawings, paintings, altarpieces and in the form of tarot cards, inspired after one of the few personal items I managed to salvage before the storm.
-Tarot, a deck of divination cards and visual tradition derived from Renaissance culture, offers lessons from the past, while attempting to forecast the future through the use of timeless allegories and occult symbolism.
-Beyond that, they also point towards a universal set of archetypes that allows us to re-interpret our current age, from a holistic perspective, viewing world history as cyclically interconnected.
+Losing my home and studio with most of my artwork in the island of Puerto Rico in the aftermath of hurricane Maria in 2017, compelled me to create a new body of work comprised of drawings, paintings, altarpieces and tarot cards, inspired after one of the few personal items I managed to salvage before the storm.
+Tarot, a deck of divination cards and visual tradition born in the Renaissance, offers lessons from the past, while attempting to forecast the future through the use of timeless allegories and occult symbolism.
+Like Astrology, the images from the Tarot remind us of our inherited Western world fictions and alternative belief systems, which have influenced our culture for millennia.
+Beyond that, it also points towards a universal set of archetypes that allows us to explore and re-interpret our current age, from a holistic perspective, viewing world history and our own lives as cyclically interconnected.